PittaCode/interviewprep/README.md

 - **Java Development Kit (JDK)**: Make sure you have JDK 11 or higher installed.
 - **Gradle**: You can install Gradle, or use the provided Gradle wrapper (`gradlew`).

+## How to use

+For every exercise or group of exercises create a ]folder/package under com.pittacode.interviewprep.
+Create your classes and logic in there and write any tests in the same folder under the test folder.